Finding Moral Courage in Difficult Times

 - Compassion: Staying connected to the people affected by those decisions, including yourself.

 Although they may seem like abstract concepts, these can become everyday practices: we can integrate them in how we make decisions, communicate, and how we show up for others during challenging times.
-You do not need all these qualities at every moment.
-Most of us will draw on one or two depending on the situation.
+We do not need all of these qualities at every moment.
+Most of us will draw on one or two, depending on the situation.

 How can we put them into practice within the very real constraints of our day-to-day work?